 Best for: International service providers, EU-facing businesses, expats with structured income.

-Watch out for: Underestimating compliance depth or over-simplifying activity descriptions.
+Watch out for: Underestimating the depth of compliance or oversimplifying activity descriptions.

 3. Best for International Business and Trade